 The call for thematic projects is underway.
 We await project outlines between 10 February and 15 April.
 Foundations, associations, social cooperatives, rural housewife circles, and other organisations can apply for co-financing.
 Grants will be awarded for activities in three areas, which are active citizenship, human rights and equal treatment, and empowerment of vulnerable groups.

 What can civil society organizations from Poland learn from entities from Iceland, Liechtenstein and Norway?
 What can be interesting in cooperation with Polish organizations for Donor-States?
 Where is it best to look for project partners?
 What to remember before starting cooperation with them?
-We are going to discuss all these issues at the webinar devoted to bilateral cooperation, which will take place on 28th February.
+We discussed all these issues at the webinar devoted to bilateral cooperation, which took place on 28th February.